 The following medical conditions require special consideration before permanent makeup procedures.
 Clients with any of these conditions should contact their physician to determine if it will be safe to have a permanent cosmetic procedure.
 In some cases, the cosmetic tattoo artist will ask for a physician’s release.

 * Diabetes.
 Healing could be compromised, higher risk of infection.

 * Glaucoma.
 Increased intraocular pressure combined with pressure placed on the eye to apply eyeliner could be damaging.

 * Bleeding disorders.
 Blood disorders that affect clotting such as hemophilia, sickle cell anemia, platelet disorders.

 * Herpes Simplex.
 People who get fever blisters / cold sores may experience an outbreak after lip procedures.
-Antiviral prescription should be taken.
+An antiviral prescription should be taken.

 * Pregnancy.
-Procedure should be postponed.
+The procedure should be postponed.
 Some medications are not to be used while pregnant.
 If you were to have a problem, this is not a good time to have it.
 Skin tones are also a little different while pregnant.

 * Keloid or Hypertrophic Scarring.
 Persons with tendencies for this type of scarring have that risk with tattooing also.

 * Use of certain Medications.
 Accutane / Retin-A, topical steroids can make skin fragile.
 Physician strength meds/treatments that affect the dermal layer of the skin can affect the permanent make-up.
 OTC meds/treatments that only affect the epidermis and are not much concern.
 Anticoagulants (blood thinners), long-term use of aspirin, ibuprofen, and some herbs reduce clotting time resulting in increased bleeding and bruising.

 * Heart conditions, Uncontrolled High Blood Pressure, Poor general health.